fndomariano/fun/README.md

 This is a small project that I made to fun me.

-The messages were done by my friend [Adan](https://github.com/adanfm) that is very funny.
-I took notes and put them on the internet.
+Everything started with my friend [Adan](https://github.com/adanfm).
+He speaks many funny phrases, so I took notes and put them on the internet.
+Also, I am adding content from nother friends.

 Always I got a new message, I will put here.